Stypox/quadermas/README.md

 # Features

 ## Login
 - Log in with your **Workbook credentials** to any school that uses the Mastercom platform.
-Just insert the id of the school (e.g. `marconi-tn`), the user id (e.g. `123456`) and the password, and you are ready to go!
+Just insert the id of the school (e.g. `davinci-tn`), the user id (e.g. `123456`) and the password, and you are ready to go!
 - The id of the school is the first part of the URL you would use to access the workbook online, as explained in the app.
 You will get a **popup list** with all of the schools that use Mastercom and you will be able to **search** through them.
 - Log out is available, and school id and user id are **remembered**.